iennae/ed-training/labs/assign_3.md

 * Change the driver name to _docker_.
 * Delete the ubuntu platform
+* Modify centos to centos-6.5.
+Avoid complexity of systemd and RHEL 7.
 * Add driver_config configuration to allow forwarding to the container.

 The contents of your .kitchen.yml should look as follows